 The sensors measure the strength of each hit, so that it reacts in a similar manner to an acoustic kit to ensure the musician can play dynamically.
 Virtual kits are ideal if you’re looking to practice at home and need to keep the noise down, but they can also be used to record or to experiment with different sounds.

-Electronic drum kits come as both beginner instruments and professional models, so their quality and cost often vary dramatically between brands.
+Electronic drum kits come as both beginner drum sets and professional models, so their quality and cost often vary dramatically between brands.

 Auxiliary Drum Sets